- Introduction

 No risk of disclosure

-Since you don’t have to disclose your invention to the public for the competent authority to give you trade secret protection- for it’s not obtainable from authorities at all.
+Since you don’t have to disclose your invention to the public for the competent authority to give you trade secret protection- for it’s not obtainable from authorities.
 Hence, there’s no risk of disclosure to the public.
 As long as you keep your invention a secret by the means mentioned above, your confidential information will be safe.

 What Are the Drawbacks of Trade Secret Protection in Contrast to Its Tempting Benefits?